 don't have Progeria, but I can relate in so many ways to the character of Jack.
 You see, I'm the opposite, I really am a 50 year old man, but inside me is a child of about 10 years old.
 I'm not saying the typical "I feel like a child" to which someone responds "you are as old as you feel", not the same thing at all.

-What I have discovered about "me and ACC" is that I have the intelligence of a 50 year old man, a mid-range Mensa IQ, by last testing...
-I live in the much the emotional world of a tween or teen.
+What I have discovered about "me and ACC" is that I have the intelligence of a 50 year old man, a high IQ, testing...
+I live in the much the emotional world of a teenager.

-While to others it may seem not so, this is only because like many with Autism Spectrum Disorder, those with ACC seem relatively "normal" until they reach the age of about 13.
+While to others it may seem not so, this is only because those with ACC seem relatively "normal" (really hate that word) until they reach the age of about 9 to 13.
 In neuro-typical children, this is the age when the Corpus Callosum begins to mature in humans.
-It has many many functions, some yet to be understood, but amongst them, the CC is responsible for the beginning, growth and formation of social-consciousness and social communications .
-It is also responsible for "higher reasoning skills", i.e., the skills that allow us to take rote knowledge and make something more useful.
+It has many many functions, but amongst them the CC is responsible for the formation of social-consciousness and social communications .
+It is also assists the frontal lobes in higher reasoning processes... i.e., the skills that allow us to take rote knowledge and make something more useful.
 For example rote knowledge is mathematics, but algebra is the more useful.